-A space-based power system.
-The system maintains proper positioning and alignment of system components without using connecting structures.
+Space-based power system and method of altering weather using space-born energy.
+The space-based power system maintains proper positioning and alignment of system components without using connecting structures.
 Power system elements are launched into orbit, and the free-floating power system elements are maintained in proper relative alignment, e.g., position, orientation, and shape, using a control system.
+Energy from the space-based power system is applied to a weather element, such as a hurricane, and alters the weather element to weaken or dissipate the weather element.
+The weather element can be altered by changing a temperature of a section of a weather element, such as the eye of a hurricane, changing airflows, or changing a path of the weather element.